Actions

 The Site Monitor action is handy if you would like to perform an action if a site is no longer reachable or gives an error message.

 Actually load the webpage - Check this option if you're checking a webpage.
-It will load the entire page and allows you to specifiy additional checking below.
+It will load the entire page and allows you to specify additional checking below.

 The server/port cannot be reached - you would generally want this checked.
 The only reason you wouldn't is if you expect your internet connection to be down a lot and don't want that to trigger an error, but you want an error trigger if the webpage doesn't load correctly.